luyi-eve/cool-it-newyorkers/README.md

 # Cool it?!
 New Yorkers
 ## About this project

-This repository includes the data pulled from The Weather Channel webpage, along with delightful csv files from NYC Open Data.
-Note: User-Guideline can be found [here](https://docs.google.com/spreadsheets/d/1GpXHX9p0e520LcAf3gstOKTQm64wxkdDUiACjhMwd9Q/edit#gid=9749)
+This repository includes the data pulled from The Weather Channel webpage, along with delightful csv files from NYC Open Data (user-guideline can be found [here](https://docs.google.com/spreadsheets/d/1GpXHX9p0e520LcAf3gstOKTQm64wxkdDUiACjhMwd9Q/edit#gid=9749))

 Also, you can find data analysis notebook in each folder.

 data folder includes four parts as below: